Overview

 Expanding Job Entry Pathways is a new project to help agri-food businesses attract and recruit skilled workers.

 This project focuses on a collaborative model that connects agri-food businesses and sector organizations with Ministry of Labour, Immigration, Training and Skills Development’s Employment Ontario (EO) network of employment service agencies.
-Training and support will be provided to employers to help hire and retain local workers in a highly competitive job market.
+Training and support is being provided to employers to help hire and retain local workers in a highly competitive job market.

 The project is being coordinated by First Work, an association of member agencies delivering EO services and other employment supports.